akornatskyy/wheezy.template/doc/userguide.rst

     @textbox(name='username')

-Once imported you use these names as variables in template.
+Once imported you use these names as variables in a template.

 Code Extension
 --------------